 - Evaluate — Controlling for all the dynamism of cities, know whether what you did worked and whether the money you spent worked to have an impact

 Not every city is currently ready for machine learning.
 We know this because we asked cities across the US, from Anchorage, Alaska to Miami, Florida, where are you today, and where do you need to be tomorrow?

 - Initiative: Developing an action plan with community engagement

-- Descriptive: Analyzing and visualizing the magnitude of the problem.
+- Descriptive: Analyzing and visualizing the magnitude of a problem

-- Active: Responding with activities in known problem areas.
+- Active: Responding with activity in known problem areas

-- Adaptive: Planning and learning how and where to optimize for impact.
+- Adaptive: Planning ahead and learning how and where to optimize for impact